In a world where people change jobs every few years…

 His roles changed over time, but one thing didn’t:

-👉 He never left Apple.
+👉 He stayed with Apple.

 ⚠️ The Moment He Thought It Was Over